Phaeoclavulina

-The genus Phaeoclavulina comprises approximately 55 species of coral fungi.
+The genus Phaeoclavulina comprises over 60 species of coral fungi.

 Description

 Basidiocarps may range in color from bright yellow, to ochre, orange or shades of tan.
-The spores of Phaeoclavulina species are ochre-brown in mass deposit and are echinulate.
+The spores of Phaeoclavulina species are ochre-brown in mass deposit and are echinulate (covered with small spines).

+Distribution

+Phaeoclavulina species range from tropical to temperate regions.
+They are more abundant in the tropics and subtropics.
+Many Phaeoclavulina species have a cosmopolitan distribution.